dylan-robins/Peip2-engineering-project/readme.md

 The client can request intervals of data via XHR POST requests or open an event stream with the server.
-In the case of an XHR, the server will respond with a JSON array that contains all the requested points, obtained from the SQLite database.
-In the case of an event stream, the server periodically sends the client JSON arrays containing the points received since the last response.
+In the case of an XHR, the server will respond with a JSON array that contains all the requested points obtained from the SQLite database.
+In the case of an event stream, the server sends the client JSON arrays every time it receives a new point from the listener via the global queue.
-These points are obtained from the global queue.

 New points aren't always added to the queue: on creation of an event stream, we set the listener's `realtime` property to `True`, at witch point it starts